 The rise time will be 12 -16 hours.

 When the first rise is done, the bread dough should look like this.
-The dough may rise a little more, than fall a little.
-That’s normal, don’t worry.
+The dough may rise a little more than it falls a little.
+That’s normal; don’t worry.

 The first step is to lightly flour a countertop and place the bread dough on the floured area.
-At this point, you are going to begin adding additional flour to the bread until the dough is no longer wet and sticky.
+At this point, you will begin adding additional flour until the dough is no longer wet and sticky.

 You don’t want the dough completely dry, but it should be easy to work with when you’ve added enough flour.
 This should take you about 5 minutes.